lukegriffith/JekyllBlog_Config/_posts/documentation/2017-01-23-PowerShell-Custom-Attributes.md

 {% endhighlight %}

-In the above example, i've coded out a Web function attribute and this can be added to the function much like the CmdletBinding attribute.
+In the above example, I've coded out a Web function attribute and this can be added to the function much like the CmdletBinding attribute.
 In this case, the attributes provide a web framework data around the HTML route for this function to be called at, and what method it takes.